AdolfoRosauer1/TPE_ARQ/Readme.txt

-x64BareBones is a basic setup to develop operating systems for the Intel 64 bits architecture.

-The final goal of the project is to provide an entry point for a kernel and the possibility to load extra binary modules separated from the main kernel.

 Environment setup:
 1- Install the following packages before building the Toolchain and Kernel:

-nasm qemu gcc make
+nasm qemu gcc make docker

+For the folowing instructions one must first setup Docker: i-    user@linux:$  docker pull agodio/itba-so:1.0 ii-   user@linux:$  docker run -v ${PWD}:/root --security-opt seccomp:unconfined -ti agodio/itba-so:1.0 iii-  now from the docker GUI complete the rest of Instructions

 2- Build the Toolchain

-Execute the following commands on the x64BareBones project directory:
+Execute the following commands on the project directory:

   user@linux:$ cd Toolchain
   user@linux:$ make all

 3- Build the Kernel

-From the x64BareBones project directory run:
+From the project directory run:

   user@linux:$ make all

 4- Run the kernel

-From the x64BareBones project directory run:
+From the project directory run:

   user@linux:$ ./run.sh

-Author: Rodrigo Rearden (RowDaBoat)
-Collaborator: Augusto Nizzo McIntosh